goodplayer/dstart/README.md

 # dstart

-start a program as daemon service. for linux &amp; mac
+Start a program as daemon service. for linux &amp; mac , if you don't want to write complex systemd service file.

+Will be good when use this tool together with @reboot command in crontab :) .

 #### help